Srijita2001/Text-Summarization-System/README.md

 Usage

 1. Prepare the Dataset: Ensure your dataset is in a CSV file with columns Paragraph and Summary.
-2. Training the Model:

-   o	The code will load and preprocess the dataset.

-   o	It will then fine-tune the DistilBART model with the provided dataset.
+2. Training the Model: The code will load and preprocess the dataset.It will then fine-tune the DistilBART model with the provided dataset.

-3. Generating Summaries:

-o	You can generate summaries for any input text using the trained model.
+3. Generating Summaries: You can generate summaries for any input text using the trained model.

 Training Parameters
 •	Epochs: 50

 •	Batch Size: 8

 •	Learning Rate: 2e-5

 Acknowledgements

 •	Hugging Face Transformers library for providing the BART model and utilities.

 •	PyTorch for the deep learning framework.